 - 74 percent indicated convenience for their schedule.

 - 70 percent cited the convenience of being able to stop and play the programs.

 - 67 percent enjoyed the luxury of fewer commercials than TV.

 To read more of the data, see the press release.

-From the Coach’s Corner, here are some late-breaking major developments:
+From the Coach’s Corner, here are related articles on videos:

 Best Practices to Ace Your Low-Budget Online Video Conference — When a visual, live discussion is needed, video conferencing is more effective than telephone calls.
 They are a great strategy and provide savings in time and money for professionals separated by geography.
 In human resources, video conferencing is a great tool for job interviews and is seamlessly scaleable but relatively easy to conduct even for training with learning labs and breakout sessions.

 A Lesson in Great E-mail Marketing Using Social Media, Videos — Dog lovers would love a promotion by Orvis.
 Actually, you don’t have to own a dog to appreciate the digital marketing by the firm.
 Orvis is a nationwide high-end purveyor of men’s and women’s clothing, products for the home and travel, and of course you can buy gifts for your dog.

 Tips: Do it Yourself Videos are OK, but Get Help if You Aren’t a Pro — Videos, as a marketing tool, are great because they enable prospects to actually see your business from their computers.
 You can be seen as hospitable.
 Videos can help your prospects feel like guests.